Creative-Ataraxia/Creative-Journey/README.md

 Before becoming a React Creative Web Developer, Roy has worked in real estate investment funds, derivatives brokerages, industrial engineering firms and law firms.

-Equipped with skills and experiences acquired from the financial, engineering, and legal industries; He formed a strong belief that: the principal life skill is the ability to learn efficiently and solve practical real-world problems.
+Equipped with skills and experiences acquired from the financial, engineering, and legal industries; He realized that the principal technical skill is learning itself.

-Armed with this conviction, he took a full dive into tech around the start of the pandemic and have since discovered his passion for creation through coding.
-His interests are diverse: from deep learning with Pandas and Pytorch, to frontend UX development with React and Typescript and 3D visual experiences with WebGL, three.js, shaders, and blender.
-He looks forward for working with like-minded teams to create something wonderous.
+Armed with this conviction, he took a full dive into tech around the start of the pandemic and started coding full time.
+His interests are diverse: from 3D visual experiences with WebGL and WebXR, R3F, three.js, shaders, and blender, to frontend UX/UI development with React and Typescript and deep learning with Pandas and Pytorch;

-His other skill includes:
+His other skills include:
+-	Exceptionally self-driven, self-sufficent and disciplined; able to go from 0 to product independently.
 -	Native fluency in English and mandarin; conversational in Japanese
 -	FINRA 63, 82, CFA lv2 license holder.
--	Exceptionally self-driven; burning passion for learning new things and apply them to real-world problems.
--	Acute business acumen: Experience leading team to build products from scratch.
+-	Acute international business acumen; professional experience include raising over $350M for investment funds.

 <br>